maxdeviant/degree/Assignment_6.md

 Phishing is defined by the Merriam-Webster dictionary as, “a scam by which an e-mail user is duped into revealing personal or confidential information which the scammer can use illicitly.”
 Now, this definition specifically cites emails as the only form of phishing, when in reality this is just the traditional form.

-Today, phishing can take a variety of forms, but the one element that all such attempts have in common is that the phisher is masquerading as someone they are not.
+Today, phishing can take a variety of forms, but the one element that all such attempts have in common is that the phisher masquerades as someone they are not.
 According to computer security expert Zulfikar Ramzan:

 > “The last few years has seen a rise in the frequency with which people have conducted meaningful transactions online; from making simple purchases to paying bills to banking, and even getting a mortgage or car loan or paying their taxes.
 This rise in online transactions has unfortunately been accompanied by a rise in attacks”
 >